Tangle Equations, the Jones conjecture, slopes of surfaces in tangle complements, and q-deformed rationals: Preliminaries

-Tangle equations play a crucial role in the analysis of recombination of DNA molecules.
+Systems of tangle equations play a crucial role in the analysis of entanglement of DNA molecules.
 The reason for that is that certain enzymes (called recombinase) separate circular DNA substrate molecules into two tangles: $T_1$, consisting of the part of the DNA molecule bound to the enzyme, and the other part, $X$, not bound to the enzyme.
 Then the enzyme replaces $T_1$ by a tangle $T_2$.
-That leads to equations: \beq\lb{e-tangle2}
+The substrate knot $L_1$ is controlled by the experiment.
+The link $L_2$ is observable in the experiment.
+Since tangles $T_1$ and $T_2$ are known, DNA recombination processes lead to systems \eqref{e-tangle0}, where $X$ is the unknown.
+See e.g. \cite{ADV, BM, Da2, DS, ES, Su, SECS, VLNSLDL,Ya} for further discussion of such systems.